 I almost feel like I’m talking about my best friend behind her back when I explain why I will never buy the super cute plates and bowls from Target again.
-Don’t worry, Target, I will make up for those lack of purchases with something else, I promise.
-While typically I am more of an advocate for that store than I probably should be for trying to live a “green” life, their kids dinnerware is now where I draw the line.
-(Heads up, this post contains affiliate links.)
+Don’t worry, Target, I will make up for that lack of purchases with something else, I promise.
+While typically I am more of an advocate for that store than I probably should be, for trying to live a “green” life at least, their kids dinnerware is now where I draw the line.

-It all began when my little girl finally started eating off of regular plates and bowls.
+It all began when my baby girl finally started eating off of regular plates and bowls.
 I started noticing all the amazingly cute offerings, and was sucked in to buying each season’s newest design.
 It seemed to make her happy to be eating off a cute pink plastic plate with hearts and animals painted on it.
 But being both budget conscious, and landfill conscious, I held on to the dinnerware for years.

 One day I noticed some of the paint flaking off one of the plates.
 All of a sudden I felt like the worst mom in the world.
-“Was I feeding my little girl toxic paint chips and chemicals?”
+Was I feeding my little girl toxic paint chips and chemicals?
 I knew that in general, plastic wasn’t super great.
 So my choices were to either throw them away more often, which is extremely wasteful, or find an alternative.
-My mom and I started on our search for safe, eco-friendly, non-breakable dinnerware.
+That sent my mom and I on our search for safe, eco-friendly, non-breakable dinnerware.

-After hours and hours of research back and forth, and never ending rabbit holes of blog links and Amazon links, we narrowed it down to some stainless eco kid’s trays, and these Kinderville divided silicone plates and bowls.
+After HOURS AND HOURS of research back and forth, and never ending rabbit holes of blog links and Amazon links, we narrowed it down to some stainless eco kid’s trays, and these Kinderville divided silicone plates and bowls.
 Neither choice is the cheapest option on the block.
 But their longevity makes up for that many times over.

 My heart sank a little as I threw out (and recycled what was recyclable) all the fun plastic-ware we had accumulated over the years.
 I felt guilty being so wasteful, but knew that my karma would right itself with the silicone alternative we were now using.
-It’s tough to find a TON of information on it, but the biggest “pro’s” we found were that it didn’t react with food or beverages, wouldn’t emit any strange toxic chemicals, is stable, and heat resistant.
+It’s tough to find a TON of information on it, but the biggest “pro’s” we found were that it didn’t react with food or beverages, wouldn’t emit any strange toxic chemicals, is stable, and is heat resistant.

 Don’t get me wrong, it doesn’t break down any quicker in a landfill than plastic does.
 In theory, though, it will last longer in your household and you shouldn’t need to replace it.
 And though I do still stare longingly at the great, fun designs of the plastic-ware, my little girl has NOT ONCE said anything about having a preference of eating off the old pink plastic versus the new brightly colored silicone alternative.